Audience Council Scotland

 The Audience Council Scotland (ACS) is an organisation that helps the BBC Trust understand the needs, interests and concerns of audiences in Scotland.
-It was created upon establishment of the BBC Trust in January 2007.
+It was created in January 2007 alongside the BBC Trust (which operated until 2017).
 It replaced the Broadcasting Council for Scotland which had many responsibilities the present Council now has.

 The ACS is chaired by the BBC Trustee for Scotland and consists of 11 members who bring a range of interests, experience and perspectives to the work of representing the audience in Scotland.
-The Council meets at least 11 times per year to assess and advise the BBC Trust.
+The Council meets at least 11 times per year to assess and advise the BBC Board.

 The ACS holds a number of public engagement events throughout the year across the country and meets monthly to discuss issues concerning audiences.
 ACS engages with audiences in a range of ways, it monitors comments made by audiences to the BBC, reviews audience research, and may commission its own, ACS engages directly with members of the audience via focus groups and a range of audience events.
-Recent examples of the ACS advising the BBC Trust were the Nations and Regions Impartiality Review and the launch of BBC Alba.
+Recent examples of the ACS advising the BBC Trust were the Nations and Regions Impartiality Review and input into services such as BBC Alba (launched in 2008).